 - Low yield: The ISSDP data shows that autoflowering cannabis strains averaged 85.6 grams per plant when grown outdoors.
 However, regular seeds had a far superior yield of 483 grams per plant on average, also when grown outdoors.
 There wasn’t a significant difference in the average indoor yield for autoflowering cannabis hybrids (365 grams per square meter) and regular seeds (388 grams per square meter), according to the ISSDP findings.

-- Not suitable for grafting: Cannabis plants with ruderalis genes are not suited to propagation by grafting.
-That’s because these strains are genetically “programmed” to flower at a specific age.
+- Not suitable for grafting: Cannabis plants with ruderalis genes are not suited to propagation by grafting, as these strains are genetically “programmed” to flower at a specific age.
 Thus, taking a cutting from a ruderalis plant and grafting it onto another cannabis strain transfers the hard-wired autoflowering “programming” to the clone.

-Hemp can be any of the three main cannabis varieties, namely Sativa, Indica, or ruderalis.
+Hemp can be any of the three main cannabis varieties, sativa, indica, or ruderalis.
 Firstly, domesticated cannabis crops, including ruderalis, which thrive in different parts of the world today originated from previously cultivated fiber hemp plants.
 As such, if grown under certain conditions, these subspecies may be similar to industrial hemp strains in some ways.
 However, industrial hemp has low THC content, which distinguishes it from the other cannabis varieties.

 In the US, the legal concentration of THC in hemp is 0.3% or lower.
-The crop has different applications in over 25,000 products, globally.
 It’s now legal to cultivate it in many countries, including Canada and the US.
 Since the plant is low on psychotropic THC, it is suitable for the production of foodstuff.

-Whether Ruderalis is a species or subspecies of cannabis, the plant has come a long way.
-Today, it’s increasingly attracting the attention of both recreational and medical cannabis growers because of its autoflowering crop.
-Crossbreeding it with Sativa or Indica varieties can produce autoflowering hybrids with certain levels of CBD or THC content.
-Also, ruderalis is one of the cannabis subspecies associated with hemp cultivation for industrial uses.
+Whether ruderalis is a species or subspecies of cannabis is still a matter of debate, but in any case our understanding of the plant has come a long way and continues to evolve.
+Today, ruderalis is increasingly attracting the attention of both recreational and medical cannabis growers because of its autoflowering crop.
+Crossbreeding it with sativa or indica varieties can produce autoflowering hybrids with certain levels of CBD or THC content.
+Cannabis ruderalis is also one of the cannabis subspecies most commonly associated with industrial hemp cultivation.